CSC207-UofT/course-project-group-002-tut5101/phase1/DESIGN_DOCUMENT.md

 # Summary of any design pattern
 # Progress report
 ## Open questions
+-

 ## What has worked well
+- The new Kitchen UI.
+The decision to abandon to the "view order" functionality and replace it a constant display of the current order (if there is any) matches the GUI design that will be implemented in the future.
+In addition, the new feature of sending out a notification for Kitchen whenever a new order comes in is much more user-friendly, and helps the Kitchen keep track of their work.

 ## Summary of each group member's work and plan
+### Summary of subgroup 1 progress
+#### Design
+Our group of three (Dedong, Evelyn, and Raymond) discussed new design for serving staff and delivery staff to split them into two entity classes and two use case classes.
+We also talked about the design for Customer UI, Customer controller, Customer use case, Serving staff UI, Delivery staff UI, Serving staff and delivery staff controller, and Kitchen UI, Kitchen controller, and Kitchen use case.

+#### Coding
+Our group of three (Dedong, Evelyn, and Raymond) implemented or edited the following classes from Oct 18 - Nov 4:
+- Entity classes:
+  - Serving staff, Delivery staff
+  - Order, Dish
+- Use case classes:
+  - UserList, DishList
+  - PlaceOrder
+  - Kitchen
+  - ServingBuffer, DeliveryBuffer, ServeOrder, DeliveryOrder
+- Boundary classes:
+  - Delivery, PlaceOrderInputBoundary
+- Controller classes:
+  - OrderController, StaffController, KitchenController
+- UI classes:
+  - CustomerUI, DeliveryStaffUI, KitchenUI, ServingStaffUI
+- Other:
+  - CustomerUIMessage, ItemStatus, KitchenUIMessage, LoginLogoutUIMessage, StaffUIMessage
+  - TempKitchenMain

+Refactored the directory structure for the entire project.

+Created test for some classes shown above.

+### Summary of subgroup 2 progress
+#### Design
+#### Coding

+### Summary of subgroup 3 progress
+#### Design
+#### Coding